Wondabyne railway station: Platforms and services

-This station is one example of train stations that uses selective door operation.
+This station is one example of train stations that uses selective door operation due to trains only stopping at this station on request.

-Wondabyne is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney Central to Newcastle.
+Wondabyne is serviced by Central Coast & Newcastle Line services travelling from Sydney Central to Newcastle Interchange.
 It is a request stop with passengers required to notify the guard if they wish to alight and wave at the driver if they want to board.
 In both cases the rear door of the rear carriage corresponds with the platform.